-Students may request to change their program of study by completing a "Request for Program Change" form.
+Students may request to change their program of study by completing a "Request for Program Change" form and pay the non-refundable Application Fee.
 The student must submit and meet with the Assistant Campus Administrator for Adult Education, Campus Administrator or designee to discuss the request.
 The student must complete the Admissions process for the new program and must be making Satisfactory Academic Progress (SAP).
 The Assistant Campus Administrator for Adult Education, Campus Administrator or designee will review the request and will approve or deny based on a detailed evaluation of the request.
 The program change may only take place at the beginning of the cohort.
 Previous program attempted clock hours will count towards Satisfactory Academic Progress maximum time frame completion.